xxdoc/Common-VBA-File-Services/README.md

 |                | Property Let: Write a value under a given name into a given section<br>Syntax:<br>`mFile.Value(file,section,valuename) = value` |

 ## Installation
-Download and import [mFile][1] to your VB project.
+Download and import [mFile.bas][1] to your VB project.
-Download and import [mDct][2] to your VB project.
+Download and import [mDct.bas][2] to your VB project.

 ## Usage
 See table above

 ## Contribution
 Any kind of contribution is welcome.
-Respecting the (more or less obvious) coding principles are appreciated.
+Respecting the (more or less obvious) coding principles will be appreciated.

 [1]:https://gitcdn.link/repo/warbe-maker/Common-VBA-File-Services/master/source/mFile.bas
 [2]:https://gitcdn.link/repo/warbe-maker/Common-VBA-Directory-Services/master/source/mDct.bas